-In 1991 at the age of 83, Franco Grignani painted Two hyperbolic corners (Due angoli iperbolici) in black tempera.
-The painting is presented in a 51×51 cm format on Schoeller cardboard.
+In 1991 at the age of 83, Franco Grignani painted Two hyperbolic corners (Due angoli iperbolici) using black tempera.
+This painting is presented in a 51×51 cm format on Schoeller cardboard.

-It was donated to the painter Lorenzo Piemonti, well-known within the Madì artistic movement which was devoted to pure geometric abstraction, together with a letter relating to the visual phenomenon of undulatory plastic character.
+Grignani donated this artwork to the painter Lorenzo Piemonti, who was renowned for his involvement in the Madì artistic movement, devoted to pure geometric abstraction.
+Along with the painting, he included a letter discussing the visual phenomenon of an undulating plastic nature [I]:

 A living signal for the geometry of the soul.